Santiago-HR/Two-Four-Tree-Java/README.md

 Benchmark sizes range from small (100 elements) to very large (millions of elements).

-Notes
+📝 Notes

-Large benchmark cases (millions of elements) may take significant time and memory.
+Large benchmark cases (millions of elements) may require significant time and memory

-You may comment out the largest test cases in main() if needed.
+You may comment out the largest test cases in main() if needed

-Output timings depend on hardware, JVM, and system load.
+Output timings depend on hardware, JVM, and system load

-Example Output (abridged)
+📊 Example Output (abridged)
 Static test: first few prime numbers:
 2
 3